 Current Size is Appropriate

-- We do not need more councillors. - Given our population, the council size is more than adequate. - For the Town's size, we have significant representation. - We don't need more councillors but the workload should be more evenly distributed.
+- We do not need more councillors. - Given our population, the council size is more than adequate. - For the Town's size, we have significant representation.

 9 See Part Two for a more detailed description of the public engagement survey.